Christopher Greene: Death

-Greene and Major Ebenezer Flagg, along with six Black soldiers, and two others who later died of their wounds, were killed on May 14, 1781, when a group of Loyalist troops, known as the De Lancey's Brigade under the command of Lieutenant-colonel James De Lancey, surrounded Greene's headquarters on the Croton River in Westchester County, New York.
-An account of the attack claimed that Green's body "was found in the woods, about a mile distant from his tent, cut, and mangled in the most shocking way."
+Greene and his second-in-command, Major Ebenezer Flagg, along with at least six Black soldiers (two others later died of their wounds) were killed on May 14, 1781, when a Loyalist unit known as De Lancey's Cowboys surrounded Greene's headquarters on the Croton River in Westchester County, New York.
+The engagement would later become known as the Battle of Pine's Bridge.
+The Black soldiers were reported to have "defended their beloved Col. Greene so well that it was only over their dead bodies that the enemy reached and murdered him."
+An account of the attack claimed that Greene's body "was found in the woods, about a mile distant from his tent, cut, and mangled in the most shocking way."
+This brutality is often attributed to the Loyalists' particular hatred of Greene for commanding an integrated unit that included many Black soldiers.
+There is an eyewitness account of the desire for revenge expressed by Captain Gilbert Totten, one of De Lancey's Cowboys, after he had been briefly detained near Pine's Bridge several weeks before the battle and placed under a guard of Black soldiers.